 The Kyocera DuraXE is another incredible phone from the Rulers of Rugged.
 It’s tough, it’s fast and it’s designed for an active lifestyle or the kind of jobs that they make TV shows about.
-So good is the DuraXE, it attained a Mr Aberthon ranking of 9.8/10.
 As with all or mobile devices, it comes fully unlocked for use on any GSM network worldwide, and is covered under our amazing 14 Day Returns Policy.

-Kyocera are the undisputed kings when it comes to producing amazingly tough and superbly performing phones, and the DuraXE is just such a phone.
-An inherent issue with fullscreen smartphones is their fragility, which is where the clamshell (or flip-top) design of the DuraEx makes a world of difference.
-Because the screen (the most delicate part of any phone) is tucked away and protected by the tough-as-old-boots outer case, except when the phone is in use, it immediately takes away most of the worry about shattering the screen.
+Kyocera are the undisputed kings when it comes to producing amazingly tough and superbly performing phones.
+The DuraXE is just such a phone.
+An inherent issue with full screen smartphones is their fragility.
+This is where the clam-shell (or flip-top) design of the Kyocera DuraXE makes a world of difference.
+The screen (the most delicate part of any phone) is tucked away and protected by the tough-as-old-boots outer case.
+That is except when the phone is in use of course.
+Therefore it immediately takes away most of the worry about shattering the screen.

 But the toughness of the Kyocera DuraXE doesn’t stop at hiding the screen away.
 In fact, the lengths to which Kyocera have gone to in order to make the DuraXE one of the most rugged phones you can buy makes incredible reading.
-Some of the things they’ve built into the phone to make it so rugged are mind-bogglingly good, so we’ll run you through some of them here.
+Some of the things they’ve built into the phone to make it so rugged are mind-bogglingly good.
+We will run you through some of them here.
 First though, let’s look at some of the “normal” features the DuraXE has that make it a competitor for any smartphone.